mandel-macaque/marille/docs/samples/fswatcher.md

 ```

 The above diagram shows the flow of a single event from the FileSystemWatcher to the final worker that will process the event.
 In this case
-if an event is regected by the FileSystemStructEventFilterer it will be discarded and the FileSystemWatcher will continue to listen for new events.
+if an event is rejected by the FileSystemStructEventFilterer it will be discarded and the FileSystemWatcher will continue to listen for new events.

 Marille supports IWorkers to throw exceptions in their ConsumeAsync methods.
 This is useful to be able to track problems when processing an event.
 Whenever
-a worker throws an exception the channel will continure puiblishing and consuming events yet a IErrorWorker will receive a new event with the exception.
+a worker throws an exception the channel will continue publishing and consuming events yet a IErrorWorker will receive a new event with the exception.
 Each channel must have
 a IErorWorker that will process the exceptions.

 ```mermaid